The State of Children's Rights and Business 2021

 Photographs used are for illustrative purposes only and do not necessarily represent initiatives discussed in the report nor imply any particular attitudes, behaviours or actions on the part of those who appear in the photographs.

-Global Child Forum, in collaboration with Boston Consulting Group, initiated the Corporate Sector and Children’s Rights Benchmark series in 2013 to fill a gap in research.
-The purpose of the series is to develop a children’s rights benchmark for the corporate sector enabling progress to be tracked over time on how children’s rights are addressed by business.
+Global Child Forum and Boston Consulting Group in Sweden initiated their collaboration on the Corporate Sector and Children’s Rights Benchmark Series in 2013.
+The goal was to fill a gap in research and to develop a children’s rights benchmark for the corporate sector, enabling progress to be tracked over time on how children’s rights are addressed by businesses across sectors worldwide.

 Using their extensive knowledge and expertise, Boston Consulting Group supports the benchmark project primarily with: